joseabraham-mena/E-Verify-Mapping/index.md

 # Data Sources

-  The data on E verify employers can be found following this [link](https://www.e-verify.gov/about-e-verify/e-verify-data/participating-employers)
+  The data on E verify employers can be found following this [link](https://www.e-verify.gov/about-e-verify/e-verify-data/participating-employers).

+  Data on zipcodes was imported using the python packages zipcodes and uszipcode.

+  Data on counties, major cities and capital cities was download from the site [downloadexcelfiles](https://www.downloadexcelfiles.com/wo_en/download-excel-file-list-cities-us#.XAGXe2hKiHs)

 # ETL Methods